 Both mortgage protection and family income benefit are forms of decreasing term.
 Unlike level term, the sum assured reduces over the term of the contract so is ideally suited where the risk or liability diminishes over time.
 Consequently, it is the cheapest form of life assurance.

 This contract would normally be used to cover a mortgage or practice loan as the sum assured is designed to reduce in line with the repayment of the capital borrowed over the term of the loan.
-It is important to ensure that the interest rate on which the initial sum insured is based because if the interest rate and, consequently, the premium is too low, the loan may not be cleared in the event of a claim.
+It is important to ensure that the interest rate on which the initial sum insured and the premium is based is at a realistic level because if the interest rate and, consequently, the premium is too low, the loan may not be cleared in the event of a claim.

 Family Income Benefit